-Investigation Review - There were twelve completed sexual abuse investigations during the review period.
-The victim was notified of the outcome in writing in eleven sexual abuse cases.
-The inmate victim was released prior to notification in one investigation of sexual abuse.
+Investigation Review - There were twelve sexual abuse investigations selected for review that were completed during the review period.
+The victim was notified of the outcome in writing in ten sexual abuse cases.
+The inmate victim was released prior to notification in one investigation and another was transferred to another facility prior to closing the investigation.